 On June 5th, 1993 he married Janna Storey.
-She earned her doctorate degree in communication at the University of Oklahoma, where she is now a full time instructor in Communications and Human Relations.
+She earned her doctorate degree in communication at the University of Oklahoma, where she is now a full time instructor in the Human Relations Department.

 Russ has been in Norman for over 40 years.
 He began his ministry as youth pastor at University Christian Church.
 There his gift for reaching unchurched resulted in dramatic growth - from 7 kids to 200 in two years.

 In the fall of 1979, Russ was called by God to start a church that would be designed to reach out to people who were far from God.
 New Life Bible Church became the first contemporary - style church in Oklahoma.
 The dress, rock and roll band, dramas, medias and relevant talks were quite a shock to some people back then.
 Soon, however, they came to realize that underlying Russ' ministry was conservative theology, spiritual authenticity and living a life of integrity.